 4.7 Effects on ability to drive and use machines

-Tirbanibulin ointment has no or negligible influence on the ability to drive and use machines.
+Klisyri has no or negligible influence on the ability to drive and use machines.

 4.8 Undesirable effects

 Summary of the safety profile

 The most frequently reported adverse reactions are local skin reactions.
 Local skin reactions included erythema (91 %), flaking/scaling (82 %), crusting (46 %), swelling (39 %), erosion/ulceration (12 %), and vesiculation/pustulation (8 %) at the application site.
 Furthermore, application site pruritus (9.1 %) and pain (9.9 %) have been reported in the treatment area.